-O’Neill had been serving as operator’s chairman and was also appointed executive chair on an interim basis on 1 April after Matt Bekier resigned as managing director and CEO.
+O’Neill had been serving as the operator’s chairman and was also appointed executive chair on an interim basis on 1 April after Matt Bekier resigned as managing director and CEO.

 However, O’Neill last week announced that he would step down from both his executive and boardroom roles ahead of giving evidence in a review by the New South Wales Independent Liquor and Gaming Authority into Star’s licence.